wagtail/wagtail/docs/advanced_topics/custom_tasks.rst

 Custom TaskState models
 ~~~~~~~~~~~~~~~~~~~~~~~

-You might also need to store custom state information for the task.
-Normally, this is done on an instance of ``TaskState``, which is created when a page starts
+You might also need to store custom state information for the task: for example, a comment left by an approving user.
+Normally, this is done on an instance of ``TaskState``, which is created when a page starts the task.
+However, this can
-the task.
-However, this can also be subclassed equivalently to ``Task``:
+also be subclassed equivalently to ``Task``:

 .. code-block:: python